Council Tax Calculator

 Your local council sets the Band D rate each year.
 Every other band is calculated as a fraction of Band D. Band A pays two-thirds of Band D. Band H pays double.
 The system means a Band H property pays three times more than a Band A property, even though it could be worth fifty times more.
 It's a blunt instrument, and critics have called for reform since it was introduced in 1993.

-Council tax funds roughly a quarter of local authority spending.
-The rest comes from central government grants, business rates, and fees.
-Your bill covers police, fire, refuse collection, street lighting, social care, libraries, parks, and planning services.
+In recent years, council tax has typically funded somewhere around a quarter of local authority spending in England, with the exact share varying by year and authority.
+The remainder usually comes from central government grants, business rates, and fees.
+Your bill covers contributions to police, fire and rescue, refuse collection, street lighting, social care, libraries, parks, and planning services.
+The proportions vary by area and year; see the most recent DLUHC local-authority outturn statistics for current figures.

 Band Comparison: England vs Scotland vs Wales